-The Pathway Worker must complete the Prospects Payment Arrangements form and give this and the Financial Pathway Plan to the Pathway Team Manager for signature.
+The Pathway Worker must complete the Payment Arrangements form and give this and the Financial Pathway Plan to the Pathways Team Manager for signature.

 The Pathway Worker should then pass both forms to the Administrative Officer - Pathway Team in order to arrange payment.
 No payments can be made without a copy of these forms being received.The Administrative Officer will take a note of the arrangements and file the Payment Arrangements Form.
 The Financial Pathway Plan form will be forwarded to the Pathway Team Manager for Authorisation.